ABOUT US

 Across 7 Commissions, over 1000 Australian scientists and experts are contributing to IUCN knowledge products, providing policy advice and guiding IUCN policies and programs.

-The Australian Committee for the International Union for Conservation of Nature (ACIUCN) is the national committee for Australian member organisations of the IUCN.
+The Australian Committee for the International Union for Conservation of Nature is the national committee for Australian member organisations of the IUCN.

 The IUCN constituency in Australia comprises a growing network of 55 Members and Associates, and over 1000 IUCN Commission experts.